-While one has been able to implement activities together with other ICR projects and initiatives, the project have yet to achieve basic funding for project management and coordination of deliverables production.
-Applications have been submitted/revised to the Norwegian MFA, Nordic Council of Ministers, the Barents Secretariat, and others.
+While one has been able to implement activities together with other ICR projects and initiatives, the EALLU project has yet to achieve basic funding for project management and coordination of deliverables production.
+Applications and dialogue have been initiated towards the Norwegian MFA, Nordic Council of Ministers, the Barents Secretariat, and others.

 The project has consistently been reported in to the Arctic Council SDWG/ SAO meetings through presentations and materials, and through the standard reporting mechanisms of the Arctic Council.
-The general project work has been based on collaboration with WRH member organisations, local indigenous institutions, business actors, as well as regional authorities.
+The general project work has been based on collaboration with WRH, WRH member organisations, local indigenous institutions, business actors, as well as regional authorities.
 There has also been positive collaboration with all PPs and specific observers in terms of practical implementation.